-Interest income and expense on other financial assets and financial liabilities at Fair Value Through Profit or Loss (FVTPL) are presented in net income and from other financial instruments at FVTPL.
+Interest income and expense on other financial assets at Fair Value Through Profit or Loss (FVTPL) are presented in interest income and interest expense in the statement of profit or loss.

 Cash flows related to capitalised interest are presented in the statement of cash flows consistently with interest cash flows that are not capitalised.